mlavi/hugo/content/post/devops-maturity-diagram.md

  acquired my employer, [Calm.io](/tags/calm.io).
 My role became the first DevOps Solutions Architect in Sales Engineering supporting North America.
- At Calm, our audience was the DevOps practitioner, but Nutanix had a broader and more traditional IT, Datacenter, and Operations audience.
+ At Calm, our audience was the DevOps practitioner, but Nutanix had a broader and more traditional IT, Data center, and Operations audience.
 I struggled to explain the benefits of DevOps in under a minute and my "elevator pitch" failed more often than succeeded.
 Every failure and success inspired me to do better and I constantly asked for feedback to improve.
 I still do!